kevonc/kevonc.github.io/_posts/2020-11-29-the-most-practical-seo-advice-for-startup-founders.md

 ### What was going on?

-First let me summarized a few of our main channels:
+First let me summarized a few of our main channels in the early days:
 - **Slack communities** - we met people, built relationships, and distributed articles
 - **Bought Google ads** - quick and easy but didn't yield results
 - **LinkedIn engagement** - built up our audience, worked extremely well